How to Do Restaurant Marketing

 When building out a profile for a buyer persona, you’ll want to:

-Give each buyer persona a name and a photo — For the visual learners on your team, this will help them memorize each persona’s qualities and how to spot them.
+Give each buyer persona a name and a photo — For the visual learners on your team, this will help them memorise each persona’s qualities and how to spot them.
 Use a site like Unsplash to find great free images.

 Outline high-level identifiers — Examples include age, gender identity, generation, etc.